MazenA14/unilink/README.md

 - Add skeletons for everything that loads
 - Mobile Notifications
 - Update alert (Use a custom proxy server)
+- Add slot timing shift for BI/Architecture/... in the settings page (Should change the slot timing in the schedule page)

 ## To-Do List (Optional)
 - Evaluate Course